 The SIQR (symptom impact questionnaire), which is used for patients with diagnoses other than fibromyalgia, is exactly the same as the FIQR but omits the word “fibromyalgia” in the questions.”

 I personally find it unsettling to know that there is a home test out there that will influence whether or not someone believes they have fibromyalgia, but also whether or not that person seeks medical advice for the symptoms he or she is experiencing.

 See, the thing is, if you are taking the time to research a fibromyalgia diagnosing questionnaire at home, chances are you are experiencing symptoms that are bad enough they make you think have some medical issue that needs to be addressed.
 Whether it is fibromyalgia or not, ultimately that does not matter.

 What matters is that you no longer have to live with symptoms that bother you.
 No one should live in pain.
 Fibromyalgia may not be your final diagnosis.

 You may have a different condition or other conditions on top of your fibromyalgia.
 The important thing is to consult a healthcare professional so you can have clear answers.

 I have debated a good while over posting or not posting a copy of those self-diagnosing tools.
-I thought that posting them would go against my philosophical views regarding this type of questionnaires.
+I thought that posting them would go against my philosophical views regarding this type of questionnaire.